SaranBodduluri/saranbodduluri/README.md

 - 🌱 I’m currently learning **machine learning and web development**.

-- 👯 I’m looking forward to collaborating on cool **React frontends and ML projects**.
+- 👯 I’m looking forward to collaborating on **Finance and ML projects**.

 ---